sentenial/developer-docs/pages/prodOpenBanking/ob_pispoverview.md

 **For your clients**

-* No need to key in credit card, expiry and CVV numbers.
+* No need to key in credit card, expiry and CVV details.
 * Card limits are not applicable.
 * Added confidence that the payment is secure as the actual authroisation takes place on the user's online banking portal.
 * Potential for card details to be stolen or hacked is eleminated.